syncfusion-content/uwp-docs/uwp/Image-Editor/Crop.md

 ---
 layout: post
-title: Crop in UWP Image Editor control | Syncfusion
+title: Crop in UWP Image Editor | Syncfusion®
-description: Learn here all about Crop with ratio support in Syncfusion UWP Image Editor (SfImageEditor) control and more.
+description: Discover how to crop images in Syncfusion® UWP Image Editor control with ratio support and advanced features.
 platform: uwp
 control: SfImageEditor
 documentation: ug
 ---

-# Crop in UWP Image Editor (SfImageEditor)
+# Crop in UWP Image Editor

 The image editor control gives you an option to crop the image as desired.
 Cropping the image can be done in following two ways: